Participation in General Assessments

 It is only when all students participate in assessments that educators and policymakers are able to have an accurate picture of school or district strengths and needs.
 But this does not mean that all students take the same test.

-Most students will participate in general assessments of content that have a variety of access tools available to all students, as well as accommodations for those with specific needs.
-A much smaller number of students will participate in alternate assessments of academic content.
-All states have an alternate assessment based on alternate achievement standards (AA-AAS).
+Most students will participate in general assessments of academic content that have a variety of access tools available to all students, as well as accommodations for those with specific needs.
+A much smaller number of students with the most significant cognitive disabilities will participate in alternate assessments of academic content.
+All states have an alternate assessment based on alternate academic achievement standards (AA-AAAS).

-With these ways to participate, the question becomes not whether students will participate in assessments, but rather how they will participate.
+With these ways to participate, the question becomes not whether students with disabilities, English learners, and English learners with disabilities will participate in assessments, but rather how they will participate.
 For students who receive special education services, the decision about how they participate is made by the Individualized Education Program (IEP) team.
-For other students with disabilities and ELs, schools vary in the process used to make this decision.
+For other students with disabilities who have a 504 plan and English learners, schools vary in the process used to make this decision.

 All students, including students with disabilities, English learners, and English learners with disabilities, must participate in state and district academic content assessments.
 The question is not whether they should participate, but how they will participate.
 Most students will participate in general assessments, with or without accessibility features and accommodations as appropriate.
 A small percentage of students, those with the most significant cognitive disabilities, participate in a state or district alternate assessment based on alternate academic achievement standards (AA-AAAS).
 Students who participate in AA-AAAS are part of the overall accountability system.
 As required by the Individuals with Disabilities Education Act (IDEA), all English learners with disabilities are required to participate in state summative assessments used for accountability.